aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/eks-config-rules.md

 make list
 ```

-### Deploy AWS Config
+### Deploy AWS Config configuration recorder

-Use the AWS Config setup blueprints pattern enable AWS Config in your account and region by running the following command.
+Use the AWS Config setup blueprints pattern to enable AWS Config in your account and region by running the following command:

 ```bash
 make pattern eks-config-rules deploy eks-config-setup